Nynuphar/IDEAL-doc/docs/source/index.rst

    userRegistration

-IDEAL interface - an overview
+CHIL interface - an overview
 *******************************

-This section provides an overview of the IDEAL interface, so it is easier to understand how IDEAL is organized.
+This section provides an overview of the CHIL interface, so it is easier to understand how CHIL is organized.

 .. toctree::
    :maxdepth: 1